SwiftOnTap/Docs/template.md

         **To change the style of your** `Button`, **use** the `View/ButtonStyle(_:)` method.

-- Rule: Any time you reference another symbol, you should make it a link.
+- Rule B): Any time you reference another symbol, you should make it a link.
 Links are specified using the usual `Symbol` notation, with backticks on each side.
 They also must specify the full path of the symbol, including any parent symbols in which it's declared.
 For example, if we have header code like this,

         protocol View {
             var body: some View { get }